 Paul E. Tierney, Jr. will serve as a member of the investment committee of our investment advisor responsible for advising us and will also serve as a member of the investment committee responsible for advising Fidus Mezzanine Capital, L.P. upon consummation of this offering.
 Mr. Tierney has over 35 years of debt and equity investing experience in a variety of industries.
-Mr. Tierney turrently serves as a member of the investment committee for Fidus Mezzanine Capital GP, LLC.
-Since 1999, Mr. Tierney has served as the general partner of Development Capital, LLC, a diversified private investment company.
+Mr. Tierney currently serves as a member of the investment committee for Fidus Mezzanine Capital GP, LLC.
+Since 1996, Mr. Tierney has served as the general partner of Development Capital, LLC, a diversified private investment company.
 He has also served as a senior principal of Aperture Venture Partners, a firm that primarily manages two venture capital funds that focus on investing in early- stage healthcare and healthy living businesses since 2002.
 In 1999, Mr. Tierney was the founding principal of Darwin Capital Partners, L.P.
 From 1996 through 1999, Mr. Tierney was the managing member of the general partner of Corporate Value Partners, L.P.
-In 1978, Mr. Tierney co-founded Gollust, Tierney and Oliver, the general partner of Conston Partners and other investment entities.
-Mr. Tierney serves on the boards of directors of Nina McLemore, Inc., Altea Therapeutics, Prosperity Voskhod Fund and The Protective Group, Inc. He was previously a director of a number of public companies, including United Airlines, Inc. and Liz Claiborne, Inc., Mr. Tierney also serves on the Advisory Board of the U.S. Committee for Refugees and was chairman of the Foreign Policy School (SIPA) of Columbia University.
+In 1978, Mr. Tierney co-founded Gollust, Tierney and Oliver, the general partner of Coniston Partners and other investment entities.
+Mr. Tierney serves on the boards of directors of Nina McLemore, Inc., Altea Therapeutics, Prosperity Voskhod Fund and The Protective Group, Inc. He was previously a director of a number of public companies, including United Airlines, Inc., Liz Claiborne, Inc. and TW Services Inc. (as chairman).
+Mr. Tierney also serves on the Advisory Board of the U.S. Committee for Refugees and was chairman of the Foreign Policy School (SIPA) of Columbia University.
 He is chairman of TechnoServe, Inc., a not-for-profit economic development company serving Africa and Latin America.
 He is also an adjunct professor at Columbia Business School.
 Mr. Tierney earned a bachelor of arts from the University of Notre Dame and a master of business administration as a Baker Scholar from the Harvard Business School.

 John H. Grigg will serve as a member of the investment committee of our investment advisor responsible for advising us, will serve as a member of the investment committee responsible for advising Fidus Mezzanine Capital, L.P. and will be a senior origination professional of our investment advisor upon consummation of this offering.
 Mr. Grigg has over 21 years of experience advising clients on mergers and acquisitions.
-Mr. Grigg currently serves as a member of the investment committee of Fidus Mezzanine Capital GP, LLC and as a senior origination professional for Fidus Capital, L.C.
-Prior to co-founding Fidus Partners, LLC, an investment banking firm, in 2004, Mr. Grigg served as managing director and partner at First Union Securities, Inc. and its predecessor, Bowles Hollowell Conner & Co., from 1989 to 2000.
-Prior to joining Bowles Hollowell Conner & Co., Mr. Grigg earned a bachelor of arts from the University of North Carolina and a master of business administration from the University of Virginia's Darden School of Business.
+Mr. Grigg currently serves as a member of the investment committee of Fidus Mezzanine Capital GP, LLC and as a senior origination professional for Fidus Capital, LLC.
+Prior to co-founding Fidus Partners, LLC, an investment banking firm, in 2005, Mr. Grigg served as managing director and partner at First Union Securities, Inc. and its predecessor, Bowles Hollowell Conner & Co., from 1992 to 2001.
+Prior to joining Bowles Hollowell Conner & Co., Mr. Grigg worked in the investment banking group of Merrill Lynch & Co.
+Mr. Grigg earned a bachelor of arts from the University of North Carolina and a master of business administration from the University of Virginia's Darden School of Business.